1. Key Concepts in Marketing

 ALL ORGANISATIONS NEED MARKETING.
 FROM governments AND global brands, down to small FAMILY businesses.

-The main jobs in marketing encompass various roles focused on driving brand success.
-Marketing Managers oversee campaigns and strategies, while Market Research Analysts study trends and customer behavior.
-Content Strategists create and manage engaging content across platforms, and Brand Managers ensure consistent brand identity and reputation.
-Digital Marketers specialize in online channels like social media and SEO, whereas Product Managers handle product development and positioning.
-Sales Managers lead sales teams, aligning strategies with revenue goals.
+Marketing and business development encompass many roles focused on driving brand success.
+Marketing Managers oversee overall business strategies and campaigns.
+Within the marketing manager’s team are Research Analysts study trends and customer behavior.
+Content Strategists and Digital Marketers create and manage engaging content and marketing across platforms.
+Brand Managers ensure consistent brand identity and reputation.
+Product Managers handle product development and positioning.
+Let’s look at some key marketing terminology that applies to all these jobs.

 MARKETING FIELDS